 Several months ago, Fiona tagged me in a Tweet about the NHS Peer Leadership Academy.
 The academy is a personal development programme jointly delivered by the NHS and an organisation called PeopleHub, and is geared towards people with an interest in life with a long-term health condition or disability, whether they’re patients, carers or family members.
 It focusses on how personalised care, in particular personal health budgets (PHBs), make a huge difference to quality of life.

 I was initially a bit hesitant to apply because while I do have a lifelong health condition, I’ve never held a PHB in relation to it and I wasn’t sure whether I had enough relevant knowledge or experience to really contribute.
 However I decided to apply anyway, was accepted and attended the first two day residential block in mid-September.
 (Yes.
 Months ago.
-Prompt blogging FAIL!)
+I never claimed to be prompt at blogging!)

 Once I arrived and spoke to a few of the other participants on Tuesday morning I quickly realised that I should never have worried about “not fitting”!
 It was amazing that we all came from very different backgrounds, because it meant we were able to look at things from a wide range of perspectives.
 I started learning stuff before we’d even finished breakfast!

 Once we’d got to know each other, we talked about what we hoped to get out of the course, along with what we hoped it WOULDN’T consist of.
 This led into talking about how personalised care applied to each of us as patients or caregivers.
 This part definitely made me think!

 Our discussion also brought to light that while some of us had experienced medical staff taking our views and opinions on board, and using them to help develop our treatment plan, some of us had not been so lucky.
 These experiences then went on to have either a positive or negative impact on our wellbeing.
 I shared how the psychological support I received from my renal unit helped me develop practical strategies to cope with my severe anxiety.